-When they came over to our house that we were repairing, installing new flooring and hiring patio door installation as well, I told them they could use my super-duper, never fail turkey decoy that has always worked for me.
+When they came over to our house, I told them they could use my super-duper, never fail turkey decoy that has always worked for me.
 My brother-in-law seemed a little skeptical, but Nate was all for it and was willing to try anything to nail a big bearded boy of his very own.
 So I pulled out Mr. Super-Duper and asked them what they thought.
 Their eyes both kind of said at the same time, “REALLY.”
 Mr. Supper-Duper was just a cheap rubber Jake decoy with a slit in the rear end, and a homemade, home preserved fantail stuck in the slot.

 “You sure this thing will bring them in,” my brother-in-law asked?
 It’s worked for me, and if it doesn’t work, I’ll give you your money back – ha, ha.
 Just set him out there and put a hen by him that looks like she’s ready to mate.